DeepLearningBPMI/Natural-Algorithm-Inspired-Contrast-Enhancement/README.md

 Arguments
 image_path: Path to the image file.
---fitness_function: Select the fitness function ('brisque' or 'classic').
+-fitness_function: Select the fitness function ('brisque' or 'classic').
---number_iterations: Number of iterations for processing (default is 30).
+-number_iterations: Number of iterations for processing (default is 30).
---sa_enable: Enable simulated annealing ('True' or 'False', default is 'False').
+-sa_enable: Enable simulated annealing ('True' or 'False', default is 'False').
---save_lut: Save the LUT after processing ('True' or 'False', default is 'False').
+-save_lut: Save the LUT after processing ('True' or 'False', default is 'False').
---save_pheromone_map: Save the pheromone map if applicable ('True' or 'False', default is 'False').
+-save_pheromone_map: Save the pheromone map if applicable ('True' or 'False', default is 'False').

 Citing This Work
 If you use this code or any part of it in your research, please cite the following papers: